 The Department of Nursing works closely with cultural guides and nurse mentors in various contexts of care in emerging care settings at home and abroad.
 The Center for Global Education and Experience is a partner with the Department of Nursing in developing and facilitating study abroad opportunities in Guatemala, Mexico, Namibia, Pine Ridge, SD, and England.
-Additional collaborative partners include the Ministry of Health and Social Services (MOHSS) in Namibia.
 A detailed listing of practica and immersion experiences abroad and away can be found at the nursing website (www.augsburg.edu/nursing).